irvha836/skink-genomics/Robust SNP calling/Seqoia.md

 mindp4 kept 474 out of a possible 4110 Sites

 # Northland individuals

+removed castle and admixed individuals from popmap as well as individuals with more than 90% missing data apart from pedigree important individuals such as F21 & F23
+(D01, F09, B01, A02, D09, D29, F02, F28, A03, F13, F10, A04, D04, F25, DN75, PS44)

 ```
 populations -P gstacks_out/ \
 -M northland_popmap.txt \